denizgunay/route_optimization/README.md

-# Startupheroes Route Optimization Case Study #
+# Route Optimization Project #

-This document provides the instructions for the assignment, including how to get started and submit your solution.

 ## Introduction

-We deliver orders from stores to customers daily, considering specific time constraints and route optimization.
+In this project, we deliver orders from stores to customers daily, considering specific time constraints and route optimization.
 Orders are picked up from stores by couriers and delivered afterward.
 Our goal is to optimize the couriers' routes while meeting delivery deadlines as closely as possible.

 ## Problem Description